Business Administration Skills with Accounting Specialization

 - Payroll duties.

 - Handling bad debt.

 Did You Know?

 Who CAN PURSUE THIS PROGRAM

-- individuals in employment who wish to enhance their career prospects
+- Working individuals who wish to enhance their career prospects.

 - In case of students from Non English speaking countries/territories, students will have to demonstrate their English proficiency at minimum IELTS Band level 6.0 OR equivalent.
 (In case of no proof of English proficiency or lower English proficiency level, students will have to take English course at Focus College).